mauriciopoppe/blog/site/content/notes/computer-graphics/viewing/view-transform.md

   - "Shirley, P. and Ashikhmin, M. (2005).
 Fundamentals of computer graphics.
 Wellesley, Mass.: AK Peters."
 ---

-The objective of this step is to find a transformation matrix to transform points expressed in *world space* to *view space*, a camera can be imagined to exist from a known point of view that captures some objects of the space
+The objective of this step is to find a transformation matrix to transform points expressed in *world space* to *view space*.
+A camera can be imagined to exist from a known point of view that captures some objects in the space.

 <div>$$
 \mathbf{v}_{view} = \mathbf{M}_{view} \mathbf{v}_{wld}
 $$</div>

-The construction of the transformation matrix to transform points from *world space* to *view space* needs 3 parameters:
+The construction of the transformation matrix to transform points from *world space* to *view space* needs three parameters:

-- $\mathbf{camera}$ a point expressed in world space defining the location of the point of view, note that the $\mathbf{camera}$ is at the origin of the *view space*
+- $\mathbf{camera}$: a point expressed in world space defining the location of the point of view.
+Note that the $\mathbf{camera}$ is at the origin of the *view space*.
-- $\mathbf{at}$ the direction where the camera is aiming at
+- $\mathbf{at}$: the direction where the camera is aiming.
-- $\mathbf{up}$ denotes the upward orientation of the camera (typically coincides with the positive $y$-axis)
+- $\mathbf{up}$: denotes the upward orientation of the camera (typically coincides with the positive $y$-axis).

-{{< figure src="/images/camera-transformation!camera-space.jpg" title="view transform" >}}
+{{< figure src="/images/camera-transformation!camera-space.jpg" title="View Transform" >}}

 <!--
 In OpenGL we can use the GLU function `gluLookAt()` to position the camera